The Benefits of Summer Glazing

 What you didn’t know

 Glass can be used to create more than just a view of the outside world – specialist solutions can create permanent, seamless connections to the outdoors both practically and visually.
-Structural glass can be used to build entire walls and roofs from glazing, creating indoor spaces that give the sense that the inhabitants are ‘in nature’.
+Architectural glazing can be used to build entire walls and roofs, creating indoor spaces that give the sense that the inhabitants are ‘in nature’.

 We can use a combination of solutions like walls, doors, and windows, to stitch together extension spaces and create glass rooms, which do more than simply connect your home to your garden – but make the two spaces feel part of the same space.